dcdaz/dotfiles/README.md

 - username
 - email
-- custom-path -> this is to have different `gitconfig` files like one for your ow personal projects and another for work, should be in form of directory like `~/work/`
+- custom-path -> this path is to have different `gitconfig` files like one for your ow personal projects and another for work, should be in form of directory like `~/work/`

 ## PRIME-RUN
-`prime-run` is a small shell script to allow launch any app with NVIDIA graphic card, it should work on laptops with *Optimus* technology like Intel+NVIDIA or AMD+NVIDIA, it will work if user has NVIDIA driver installed **HARD-WAY** which means no Bumblebee neither Suse-prime, nvidia-prime, etc.
+`prime-run` is a small shell script to allows launch any app with NVIDIA graphics card, it should work on laptops with *Optimus* technology like Intel+NVIDIA or AMD+NVIDIA, it'll work if user has NVIDIA driver installed **HARD-WAY** or directly from repos which means no Bumblebee becuase is an old tech and isn't supported, in case of using suse-prime, nvidia-prime, etc. You need to setup your graphics env to hybrid, thus you allow your laptop use integrated card for most graphic and render work but **prime-run** for dedicated stuff like video games or heavy rendering

 ```bash
 prime-run glxspheres